Skip to main content

 “Did you read the book?”
 Upendra asked as he nodded.
 “And?”

 “And it shows that sometimes you need to protest and rebel against the powers that rule over us.
-It can be self-sacrificial but always for the greater good.”
+It can be self-sacrificial, but always for the greater good.”
 Upendra smiled proudly at his words.

-“Your boy is ready Benu.”
+“Your boy is ready, Benu.”
 That was all it took for Adhir to get baptised into the movement.

-At first, the work was somewhat easy, cycle around the Bazaar, collect gossip, follow a few constables here and there, and make notes of people’s routines.
+At first, the work was somewhat easy: cycle around the Bazaar, collect gossip, follow a few constables here and there, and make notes of people’s routines.
 Then it turned a step further by helping already active members of the anarchist group with disguises and escape.
-When Adhir was fifteen, his father took him to an abandoned warehouse one night and for the first time, he saw a bomb.
+When Adhir was fifteen, his father took him to an abandoned warehouse one night, and for the first time, he saw a bomb.
 He had no idea those could be made so easily.
-One of the senior members, Kalikingkar Bose taught the young lads to hold and fire rifles and Adhir’s hand shook terribly at the heavy weapon on the first few days.
+One of the senior members, Kalikingkar Bose, taught the young lads to hold and fire rifles, and Adhir’s hand shook terribly at the heavy weapon on the first few days.
 He was rebuked by Kali Da time and again until he could fire a weapon without wincing his face or shrugging backwards.

-The target car was observed for the first three or four days, as Adhir cycled around the routes, sat in tea stalls indulging in meaningless gossip with strangers for hours, and hid behind the day’s newspaper to watch the men change guards.
-On one of the occasions he even tried to strike up a conversation with the driver of the target.
-Upendra taught them the basics of making it easier to strike would be to dehumanise the target.
-See his deeds, not his flesh, and blood.
+The target car was observed for the first three or four days, as Adhir cycled around the routes, sat in tea stalls, indulging in meaningless gossip with strangers for hours, and hid behind the day’s newspaper to watch the men change guards.
+On one of the occasions, he even tried to strike up a conversation with the driver of the target.
+Upendra taught them that the basics of making it easier to strike would be to dehumanise the target.
+See his deeds, not his flesh and blood.
 Do not give a face and name to the target.
 For a while, it worked for Adhir.
 He made himself believe that killing a human being was not as tough as he anticipated.
 But the day he and Bina set out for the showdown, his hand shook a little.
 Bina seemed tense as she spoke very little and bid adieu to go to her position.
-They had decided among themselves to either die or escape but not let the police catch up to them.
-In case they got caught no amount of severe torture could make them reveal people and plans.
+They had decided among themselves to either die or escape, but not let the police catch up to them.
+In case they got caught, no amount of severe torture could make them reveal people and plans.
 Adhir spent his days in a hideout reading about different torture methods that have been used in Ireland and how prisoners could get over them.
 He was unsure whether all that was practically possible.
-Adhir decided that no matter what happened he would save a bullet in his revolver for himself.
+Adhir decided that no matter what happened, he would save a bullet in his revolver for himself.

 No matter how much one plans, things barely go their way.
 Adhir made a mistake.
-While he shouted “Vande Mataram” out of the blue and hurdled the bomb, he made eye contact with the target.
+While he shouted “Vande Mataram” out of the blue and hurled the bomb, he made eye contact with the target.
 The terror in his eyes was not to be missed.
-For a moment Adhir lost his grip on himself, his humanity got the better of him, and his hand shook a little.
+For a moment, Adhir lost his grip on himself, his humanity got the better of him, and his hand shook a little.
 Although the bomb hit the car and eliminated the target, Adhir could not bring the revolver up to his forehead and pull the trigger before the guards jumped on him.
-He was severely beaten up and transported elsewhere.
+He was severely beaten and transported elsewhere.
 He had no idea where they were taking him until he heard the driver and guards speak in Hindi about Calcutta.
 Calcutta was far from home, away from the group.
 It meant they probably had no inkling of the anarchist activities in Barishal.
 Adhir thanked god for it.
 He was led into the newly built red-bricked Alipore Jail and dragged in chains into one of the cells that looked over a long corridor and a tree on one side and the high wall on the other, where he could see a part of the sky from the high window.
 There began the torture.
 No amount of reading could prepare him for it.
 Adhir was in and out of consciousness as they splashed hot and cold water on him, removed his nails, nailed his hands, and pulled his hair.
 The punches and kicks made him roll up on the floor and groan in pain.
-He was kept separately for a few weeks but when he did not utter a word it seemed like they had given up on him.
-The jailer was strict and the prisoners were not allowed to interact or keep their hands on the railings.
+He was kept separately for a few weeks, but when he did not utter a word, it seemed like they had given up on him.
+The jailer was strict, and the prisoners were not allowed to interact or keep their hands on the railings.
 Adhir slowly got used to the stale food, torture and solitary confinement.
 His court date was near, and he was asked for his identity with the pretext of informing his family.

 Once his sentencing came, Adhir was suddenly not scared anymore.
 He was humming songs, saying his prayers and tapping on the walls with his nails as if to leave his mark on them.
-The Jailor eased out, perhaps because he had accepted his fate and almost like a miracle he was seeing sunnier days.
+The Jailor eased out, perhaps because he had accepted his fate, and almost like a miracle, he was seeing sunnier days.
 His solitary confinement was over.
 The first cellmate was an old man who had distributed some pamphlets.
-He could not read or write and someone paid him enough to let him do the job.
+He could not read or write, and someone paid him enough to let him do the job.
 Adhir wondered if the man even understood his rights.
 He requested his lawyer to look into the matter.
-The man got bail and his daughter brought homemade sweets for Adhir.
-For the first and last time as Adhir had the sweets, he shed a few tears in secret for his sister.
+The man got bail, and his daughter brought homemade sweets for Adhir.
+For the first and last time, as Adhir had the sweets, he shed a few tears in secret for his sister.
 The home he lost.
 But then the sun shone once again.
 The next cellmate was a fifteen-year-old boy, Nanku Patel.
 Something in his demeanour was nervous and reluctant.
 Adhir had experienced life enough to know Nanku did not have the guts to break the law.
 He was amazed that the government had not given up on him exposing secrets.
 But he felt bad for Nanku.
-If the youth of the nation, the blood like his was used in the work of nation-building instead of helping colonisers India would be free sooner.
+If the youth of the nation, the blood like his, were used in the work of nation-building instead of helping colonisers, India would be free sooner.
 But he got that the boy was doing this for his widowed mother.
 He understood that some people could not leave everything to god and jump into the service of the motherland for the greater good.
 He wondered what happened to Bina, if she was caught, or if she escaped the place.
-When the judge read out that he was solely responsible for the bombing and he narrated how he made the bomb, Adhir was relieved that somewhere in all this, Bina was safe and ready to serve the nation again.
+When the judge read out that he was solely responsible for the bombing, and he narrated how he made the bomb, Adhir was relieved that somewhere in all this, Bina was safe and ready to serve the nation again.

 Six months after Nanku left, Adhir had exhausted all his appeals and was set to be hanged.
 He could not sleep all night.
-He held the Bhagwat Gita to his chest and prayed, for the country and the countrymen.
+He held the Bhagwat Gita to his chest and prayed for the country and the countrymen.
 At dawn, he could hear the birds chirp when the Jailer came and led him unchained to another detention cell.
 There he was given a sumptuous meal of his favourite food.
 Adhir ate heartily as he watched the Jailer’s eyes sparkle.

 “What is it, old man?”
-He chuckled at the man “Are you in love with me?”
+He chuckled at the man, “Are you in love with me?”

 “I can’t comprehend how you are laughing.”
 The Jailer spoke in a trembling voice.
 Adhir smiled back.